web-infra-dev/modern.js/packages/builder/builder-doc/docs/en/config/tools/rspack.md

 - **Type:** `(plugins: RspackPluginInstance | RspackPluginInstance[]) => void`

-Add additional plugins to the head of the internal Rspack plugins array, and the plugin will be executed first.
+Add additional plugins to the head of the internal rspack plugins array, and the plugin will be executed first.

 ```ts
 export default {